Best Halogen Headlight Bulbs of 2019: Improve Down-road Visibility!

 - You only get a single light in the package

 This unit has been designed to provide the best visibility at night on a dimly lit road.
-The white light shining from it will scare away all of the darkness you come across.
+The white light shining from it will improve visibility and make night time driving a breeze.

 It is produced by the Original Equipment Manufacturer, so you can trust its quality.
 Its materials also make it robust and provide long lasting durability.

-Installation is easy, though I would recommend screwing the bulbs in with a rag.
-Using your bare hands could shorten their lifespan.
+Installation is easy, though I would recommend screwing the bulbs in with proper handling as moisture can damage halogen headlights.

-In some countries and states, halogen headlight bulbs are deemed illegal because they can really strain the eyes.
+In some countries and states certain headlight bulbs are deemed illegal because they can really strain the eyes.
 Their bright nature can be dangerous for oncoming traffic and might cause safety hazards.